sayjeyhi/presentation-web-containers/slides.md

 </v-click>

 <!--
-Today we will know about web containers
+Today we talk about web containers. and how they work

-if you are already familiar with the concept
-or you ask someone who knows web container they might say it is server in client.
--->
+what they are used to

+and server in client which is almost high level of what happens in WC -->

 ---